F

 Housing-insecure, older adults of color, particularly Black housing-insecure older adults need mental health services across the entire continuum of care.
 The number of sheltered and unsheltered people experiencing homelessness has been steadily increasing.
 The last Point-in-Time Count conducted in February 2022 shows that 9,747 individuals in the county were experiencing homelessness.
 While only 10% of the county’s population is Black, 43% of people experiencing homelessness are Black.
 Over half (52%) of the county’s homeless population is in Oakland.
 Two-thirds of sheltered individuals in Alameda County live in Oakland, 25% have mental health issues and 60% of sheltered individuals in Oakland are Black.
 County-level data shows that 49% of housing-insecure individuals report having psychiatric or emotional conditions and 42% report having post-traumatic stress disorder.

-From WOH:
+From Baywell:

 Our proposed model will implement PEARLS at each of our organizations.
 Instead of embedding it within our existing infrastructure, implementing a new program with staff who are dedicated only to PEARLS will allow us to maintain the highest level of fidelity to the model and allow us to learn and understand the program and the population well before integrating it further into our existing service models.
 Most importantly, it will also provide a solid foundation from which to enhance our service offerings to housing-insecure older adults of color in our service areas by building capacity, developing the workforce, better understanding the needs of housing-insecure older adults of color and the operational requirements to meet these needs, which will all enable us to move towards reimbursement for services that are not currently being submitted for reimbursement.